poiyomi/PoiyomiDocs/docs/download/download.md

 As a reminder, the Pro Shader only includes extra features.
 Therefore, it is not required if you are trying to access features already available in the Free version.

-:::danger Incompatible with VCC Version
+:::warning Currently Incompatible with VCC Version
-As Poiyomi Pro is exclusive to subscribers, it is incompatible with the VCC Version of Poiyomi Toon.
-You must uninstall Poiyomi Toon from the VCC prior to importing Poiyomi Pro!
+The VCC version of Poiyomi Pro is currently under development.
+In the meantime, you must uninstall Poiyomi Toon from VCC prior to importing Poiyomi Pro!

 **DO NOT ATTEMPT TO IMPORT BOTH TOON AND PRO VERSIONS OR YOUR PROJECT MAY BREAK!**
 :::